microgenomics/tutorials/pangenome.md

 ![Prokka output](https://github.com/CBIBUNAB/tutorials/blob/master/img/prokka.png)

-GFF files are the input for Roary to compute the pangenome.
+GFF files are the input for Roary to compute the pangenome and contain all the annotations plus the genome sequence in fasta format appended at the end.

+# Determining the pangenome

 # Citation